 A glimpse of Nepali momo-making

 When: Weekday and select weekend tours are available by request.
+(Weekends have a higher minimum guest requirement of 8 people.)
 Get in touch to talk dates!

 Email [email protected] to book!